How to Apply Declining Balance Depreciation Formula in Excel: 6 Examples

 How to Use an Excel Template for Monthly Depreciation Calculation

-Determining cumulative depreciation is made simple and easy to understand using the straight-line technique.
+Determining cumulative depreciation is simple and easy to understand using the straight-line technique.
 The depreciation under this technique stays constant throughout the asset’s lifetime for each succeeding year.
 Following are the steps to compute depreciation using this approach:

 • The amount that can be depreciated is calculated by deducting the asset’s cost from its scrap value.